-Children are deprived of their liberty in numerous ways and for various reasons, including: police custody; detention awaiting trial and/or following sentencing; placement in a secure facility for protection, assessment or treatment; or detention as part of the immigration or asylum system (Kilkelly, 2011).
+Children are deprived of their liberty in numerous ways and for various reasons, including: police custody; detention awaiting trial and/or following sentencing; placement in a secure facility for protection, assessment or treatment; or detention as part of the immigration or asylum system (Kilkelly, 2011; Nolan, 2019b).
 There may be levels of overlap and conflict across these systems which is particularly true for children who come into conflict with the law in Scotland, as these children often cross both welfare and justice systems.
 This overlap between child-friendly responses and justice responses often raises tensions.
-Our approach to children in conflict with the law in Scotland is underpinned by Getting it right for every child (GIRFEC), the United Nations Convention on the Rights of the Child (UNCRC), the Whole System Approach (WSA) and child protection, yet the justice system continues to make limited specific adaptations or accommodations for children.
+Scotland's approach to children in conflict with the law is underpinned by Getting it Right for Every Child (GIRFEC), the United Nations Convention on the Rights of the Child (UNCRC), the Whole System Approach (WSA) and child protection, yet our justice systems continue to make limited specific adaptations or accommodations for children.

 The UNCRC explicitly recognises that children, by their very status, require further protections in addition to those enshrined in human rights statutes.
-The UNCRC recognises that all children, as rights holders, have the same entitlement to their rights being upheld.
-The responsibility for upholding these rights lies with parents primarily however states are responsible for facilitating the realisation of children's rights and, where necessary, supporting parents in their role.
+It states that all children, as rights holders, have the same entitlement to their rights being upheld.
+The responsibility for upholding these rights primarily lies with parents, however states are responsible for facilitating the realisation of children's rights and, where necessary, supporting parents in their role.

-General Comment 24 of the Committee on the Rights of the Child (CRC) (2019) states, "the child justice system should provide ample opportunities to apply social and educational measures, and to strictly limit the use of deprivation of liberty, from the moment of arrest, throughout the proceedings and in sentencing" (United Nations Committee on the Rights of the Child, 2019).
-This means that alternatives to depriving children of their liberty should be available for most children.
-Only a very small number will need to have their liberty deprived.
-Whilst personal freedom is not an absolute right the deprivation of liberty must only take place in accordance with Article 37b of the UNCRC, following an assessment that the individual poses a risk of serious harm to either themselves or others when aspects of their behavior cannot be managed safely in the community.
+General Comment No. 24 of the Committee on the Rights of the Child (2019) states that,

+"the child justice system should provide ample opportunities to apply social and educational measures, and to strictly limit the use of deprivation of liberty, from the moment of arrest, throughout the proceedings and in sentencing."

+(United Nations Committee on the Rights of the Child, 2019)

+Alternatives to depriving children of their liberty should therefore be made available for most children, and only a very small number require to have their liberty deprived.
+Whilst personal freedom is not an absolute right, the deprivation of liberty must only take place in accordance with Article 37b of the UNCRC, following an assessment that the individual poses a risk of serious harm to either themselves or others when aspects of their behavior cannot be managed safely in the community.
 Any instance should be rigorously defensible; it should never be adopted solely for reasons of procedural convenience.
-Balancing rights and risk of harm (Murphy, 2018) is never an either/or proposition; instead, it is a careful consideration of the rights of individuals alongside those of others and wider society which must be underpinned by defensible decision-making (Kemshall, 2021) and good risk management practice (Scottish Government, 2021b).
+Balancing rights and risk of harm is never an either/or proposition; instead, it is a careful consideration of the rights of individuals alongside those of others and wider society which must be underpinned by defensible decision-making (Kemshall, 2021; Murphy, 2018) and good risk management practice (Scottish Government, 2021b) (for more details see section 15).